ray-di/ray-di.github.io/manuals/1.0/en/Motivation.md

 The dependency injection pattern leads to code that's modular and testable, and Ray.Di makes it easy to write.
 To use Ray.Di in our billing example, we first need to tell it how to map our interfaces to their implementations.
-This configuration is done in a Ray.Di module, which is any Java class that implements the `Module` interface:
+This configuration is done in a Ray.Di module, which is any PHP class that implements the `Module` interface:

 ```php